- HP laptops run on Windows and hence, you must use browsers that are Windows OS friendly.

-While HP recommends the Edge browser for its laptops, our list of the best browsers will help you pick the one that suits you the most.
+While HP recommends the Edge browser for its laptops, our list of the best browsers will help you pick the one that suits you best.

-In this post, we have listed some of the best browsers that will work well with both HP laptops and other brands.
+This post lists some of the best browsers that will work well with HP laptops and other brands.

-Which browser is fastest for my HP laptop?
+Which browser is the fastest for my HP laptop?

-While Firefox emerges as a better option than Chrome in terms of privacy and security, Edge outclasses both the browsers in speed.
+While Firefox emerges as a better option than Chrome regarding privacy and security, Edge outclasses both browsers in speed.

-From the speed with which it loads videos and web pages or the use of less actual power on the system, Edge proves to be the fastest browser for HP laptops, as compared to Chrome and Mozilla.
+From the speed with which it loads videos and web pages or the use of less actual power on the system, Edge is the fastest browser for HP laptops, compared to Chrome and Mozilla.

-Whether it’s the HP laptop or any other brand, the laptop’s battery power lasts longer for web browsing.
+Whether it’s the HP laptop or any other brand, its battery power lasts longer for web browsing.

 Why you should not use Google Chrome?